 - If the server is newly installed on a computer that has no previous versions of the server, you can use the default values for the ports.
 To check whether a port is already in use, use a utility like netstat.
-For example: netstat -na -p tcp -o. - If there are other applications listening to port 80, shut down the applications before you install the IBM HTTP Server. - Ensure that the following software is started: - IBM HTTP Server - IBM HTTP Server Administration Server Applies only to IBM HTTP Server, Version 7.0. - WebSphere Application Server - Review the planning worksheet for the configuration settings.
-See Chapter 5, "Planning worksheet," on page 145.
+For example: netstat -na -p tcp -o. - If there are other applications listening to port 80, shut down the applications before you install the IBM HTTP Server. - Ensure that the following software is started: - IBM HTTP Server - WebSphere Application Server - Review the planning worksheet for the configuration settings.
+See Chapter 5, "Planning worksheet," on page 113.